ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 For `KeySet`, we need to split out everything to do with the stored keys into a separate datastructure.
 This includes the array itself, the sizes and the hashmap.

+Why don't we just add the number of references to the original `KeySet`?

+- If we delete a copied KeySet, we don't know which KeySet is the original, so we couldn't decrement the counter.
+  This could be dealt with storing a pointer to the original KeySet.
+- If the original KeySet is deleted, we don't know which other KeySets point at the data, so updating their count would not work
+- In similar fashion, if you update the original KeySet, the copied KeySets will also contain the new data (if the memory address does not change).
+  This is unexpected behaviour.

 An empty keyset with the datastructure below has 80 bytes.
 An empty keyset with the current implementation has 64 bytes.